Interactive infographic: How to feed the content monster without being eaten

 Step 6: Content planning

-And once you have found the core story, you are ready for the concrete topic planning.
-And this is where all departments can plan their content together: finding topics, generating articles and measures, distributing them on a calendar, determining formats and media that they want to use.
-And by doing this together, you can exchange, adapt, vary and coordinate ideas.
-Imagine the one tune that everyone plays over and over again - but all with different instruments, in different environments, in different keys.
+Once you have identified the core story, you are ready to plan specific topics.
+This is where all departments can plan their content together: topics , generate articles and measures, distribute them on a calendar, determine formats, and select the media you want to use.
+By doing this together, you can exchange, adapt, vary, and coordinate ideas.
+Imagine a melody that everyone plays over and over again – but all with different instruments, in different environments, in different keys.
 The FISH model or the content radar, for example, can help you plan your content.
-But either way: The editorial plan is at the heart of planning.
+But either way, the editorial plan is at the heart of the planning process.
 You can either use Excel or a modern content planning tool such as Scompler.

 Step 7: The right channel architecture